nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_4_spatially_structured_networks.rst

       'shape': (4, 5)}

 It may also be useful to look at the ``spatial`` property of the NodeCollection, which describes the layer properties.
-Other useful functions that may be of help are listed in the *Inspecting Spatially distributed NodeCollections* section of our :doc:`../../guides/spatial/guide_spatially_structured_networks`.